A short question, with a long answer. A decade in, I'm still figuring out the answer.

 Pick a direction and run

 Doing isn't frustrating - sitting on the sideline, thinking about all the possibilities, and trying to figure out the place to start is.
-Sometimes it's better to do anything that achieves your goal, then find better ways to do it.
+Sometimes it's better to do anything that achieves your goal, then keep finding better ways to do it.